 Yes, this is going to be one of the most expensive parts of your trip, but it’s worth it to see wildlife unique to these volcanic islands, including marine iguanas, giant tortoises and hilarious boobies (no, not that kind.
 The birds).

 Cuenca – Often labelled as Ecuador’s most picturesque city, Cuenca is not to be missed.
 Another UNESCO world heritage city centre boasts domed churches and wide-open squares makes it easy to see why Cuenca is so popular with expats.
-It’s a great place to relax before a long bus ride to your next destination, which is…
+Nearby Cajas National Park and the Ingapirca ruins are worthwhile day trips for travellers.
+Cuenca is a great place to relax before a long bus ride to your next destination, which is…

 Peru is considered one of the most intriguing countries in South America.
 From a vibrant street food and art scene in the capital Lima to the city of Cuzco and magical ruins of Machu Picchu, this is a country that enchants and seduces the majority of those who pass through it.